woowacourse-precourse/java-racingcar-6/docs/README.md

 ## The Rule of Racing Car Game

 1. **Input** - Racing Car
+    + The number of car
+      + the range of the # cars is upto 8
     + The name of car
       + maximum length of name is 5
       + english, special character, number are allowed